-With the launch of the world's first satellite, Sputnik, in 1957, the modern space age began, and countless space firsts would follow.
-By the end of the next decade, the first manned space flight and the first people in space were years in the past, and both Russia and the United States had developed space programs, amid a tense space race to be the first to land a man on the moon.
+With the launch of the world's first satellite, Sputnik, in 1957, the modern space age began, and countless space firsts followed.
+By the end of the next decade, the first manned space flight and the first people in space were already old news, and Russia and the United States had both developed space programs, launching a tense space race to be the first to land a man on the moon.
 The United States won that one with "one giant leap for mankind" in July 1969.

 Since the historic Moon landing, there have been many more interstellar "firsts," as space travel and exploration have continued to push boundaries.
 Among the landmarks are the first reusable spacecraft, the first Mars landing, the first space telescope, the first space station, and, in July 2015, the first flyby of dwarf planet Pluto.

 The space race may be over, and the first space flight is just another moment in history, but that doesn't mean mankind has stopped searching the skies.
 Peruse some of history's most notable space firsts below and let your imagination wander... perhaps to "a galaxy far, far away."